microsoft/VSSDK-Extensibility-Samples/Editor_With_Toolbox/Readme.md

 # Title:Editor With Toolbox Sample
-**Abstract:** Modify the Editor to support a custom file type and construct toolbox items for the document.[ View this sample online](https://github.com/Microsoft/VSSDK-Extensibility-Samples).
+**Abstract:** Modify the Editor to support a custom file type and construct toolbox items for the document.

 * Technologies: Visual Studio 2015 SDK
 * Topics: Visual Studio Shell, VSX